The 8-Step social media workflow broken down

 The worst thing your team can do is immediately jump into posting and sharing without having a plan in place to achieve and measure success.

-2. Creating Content: 7.5 hours per week
+2. Creating content: 7.5 hours per week

 Once you have the plan set, the second step to your social media marketing should be creating your internal content.
 This mainly includes writing blog posts and articles, which can be shared on social media and in turn drive traffic to your website.
 In fact, companies that published 16 or more blogs posts per month got almost 3.5 times more traffic than companies that published between 0-4 monthly blogs.